Aliases for MAX Gene

 GeneCards Summary for MAX Gene

 MAX (MYC Associated Factor X) is a Protein Coding gene.
-Diseases associated with MAX include Hereditary Paraganglioma-Pheochromocytoma Syndromes and Pheochromocytoma.
-Among its related pathways are Regulation of Telomerase and Akt Signaling.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with MAX include Pheochromocytoma and Hereditary Paraganglioma-Pheochromocytoma Syndromes.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.